yatin536/PythonProjects/README.md

 smtp : for sending Mail

 This project main task is to send you a mail when your location and time matches the location and time of the sattelite using accesed data from API

+Project 4 :
+Stock Trader App
+This project will send you a SMS a decrease or increase in Stock You bought and also send the news associated with it Used Stock API and News Api